Kanishak-xd/threat-intelligence/README.md

 ## Run in your Environment

 After cloning and npm install,
+In a terminal, go to Backend Directory:
 ```
 cd backend
 ```
-Fetch logs file from Database:
+Fetch logs file from the Database:
 ```
 node mongoFetch.js
 ```